 Return to Top

 For many of our guests, the peaceful surroundings of Palm Key inspire creativity and concentration.
 We are happy to offer workshops to channel that energy!
 Workshops are led by our Artists in Residents in a variety of mediums, including paper, glass and pottery.
 Classes are available for large or small groups and include all the neccessary materials and instruction.
-Please see our ARTS page for more information about our art programs and our Artists in Residence.
-Call the office for arrangements and pricing.
 Return to Top

 In addition to our many guided activiites, there are a variety of venues for self-guided fun and exploration.
 On site, visit the Mystical Park, where you can tie a wish on the wreath, walk the oyster shell labyrinth or put a blue bottle on a tree.
 Bring along your bicycle and explore the reaches of Knowles Island, including the old railroad trestle.
 The nature trail is always open to explore, and you can find great books, maps and other resources about our locale at the Palm Key office.
 Many of the residents at Palm Key practice organic gardening, and guests can see our vegetable and herb gardens around the site.
 One of the greatest parts of visiting Palm Key, is the sense of community and connectedness.
 We invite all visitors to participate in our community by chipping in, recycling and composting.